bringg/aws_audit_exporter/README.md

 Writes data to postgres to allow longer retention, and data aggregations Was tested on postgresql 9.6 in RDS

-Information in the DB is eventual consistent, i.e. it will take a full iteration for data to be updated.
+Some information in the DB is eventual consistent, i.e. it will take a full iteration for data to be updated.
-Sell events are being pulled from CloudTrail, so if not enabled or if data is beign collected for events older than 90 days, history might not be correct.
-Once data was collected from CloudTrail, it won't be changed after time.

 hstore extention needs to enable on the database in use Run with a privelleged user: